 I enjoyed visiting the gallery especially because of the painting by Narendra Kumar Jain entitled SIEBEN STUFEN DER ERLEUCHTUNG (SEVEN STAGES OF ENLIGHTENMENT).
 It is incredible to see that he made it the list of 118 artists from 21 countries to paint the Berlin Wall, to celebrate the reunification of East and West Germany in 1990.

 See some more pictures of the wall here.

 2. Brandenburg Gate

 One of the iconic landmarks of Germany erected in the 18th century, the gateway, a neo-classic stone masonry, was inspired by the gateway to the Acropolis in Athens.
-The gate witnessed two centuries of tumultuous history of Europe.
-It also symbolises reunified Berlin and Berlin’s way of life, for all the huge events, New Year’s Eve, Berlin’s version of Oktoberfest, music festival, among others, take place at the gate.
+The gate witnessed two centuries of the tumultuous European history.
+And it also symbolises reunified Berlin and Berlin’s way of life, as all the huge events like New Year’s Eve, Berlin’s version of Oktoberfest and music festivals among others take place at the gate.

 3. Holocaust Memorial

 Not far from the Brandenburg Gate is one of a kind architecture dedicated as a memorial to the Jewish victims of the Holocaust.
 Architecture enthusiasts will enjoy interpreting the meaning of the structure while history mavens will add to their database of WWII horrors at the “Place of Information”.

 The church was built in the 1890s and it was damaged in a bombing raid in 1943 during the World War II.
 It has not been rebuilt as war and destruction memorial and that’s the beauty of it.

 There are bombed churches in other parts of Germany too that are not rebuilt as a poignant reminder of the war-time.